nx-worker/nxworker/README.md

-# @ngworker/\* monorepo
+# @nxworker/\* monorepo

-Monorepo for the `ngworker` NPM organization.
+Monorepo for the `nxworker` NPM organization.
 Plugins and utilities for Nx workspaces.

 ## Wallaby.js